pluhin/sa.it-academy.by/docks/Home_Tasks/README.md

 - Install minikube on your bare/virtual host
 - Provide access to the dashboard from your workstation
 - Automate it (bash/ansible/Jenkinsfile)
-Your code and printscreen of dachboard put into folder `15.
+Your code and printscreen of dashboard put into folder `15.
 K8s.
 Structure` add to your repository, then prepare PR (Pull Request)

 ## 16. K8s.
 Deployment